YosysHQ/prjtrellis/README.md

 time.
 Files are committed here to allow people to see how we are trying to understand the bitstream.

-When an experiment is finished with, it will be moved from this directory into the latest "prjxray-experiments-archive-XXXX" repository.

 ### [Fuzzers](fuzzers)

 Fuzzers are the scripts which generate the large number of bitstream.